AFC Knowledge Exchange

 Provincial Distribution List & Ontario AFC Newsletter

 To stay 'in the know' about AFC information in Ontario, join our provincial AFC distribution list.
 Through this channel we send regular communications highlighting age-friendly events, resources, news stories and funding announcements.
-The previous three issues of the AFC newsletter can be found below.
+Previous issues of the AFC newsletter can be found below.

 A knowledge broker is a professional whose role is to connect you, the knowledge users, to appropriate partners and resources.
-Contact the Age-Friendly Community Knowledge Broker, Sarah Webster, with your questions.
+Contact the Age-Friendly Community Knowledge Broker with your questions.

 Phone (toll-free): 1-844-276-5756